 I believe that we stand to gain a lot by displaying a similar kind of reverence to the Native Americans when welcoming in the New Year.
 A big part of that involves accepting our humanness with humility by acknowledging our connection to forces that are greater than us.
 Unfortunately, in our ‘doing’ culture, we limit our preparation for a New Year to left-brained activities such as planning and goal-setting.
 We miss out on the sacred nature of our experiences.

 According to research, only 8% of people reach their New Year goals.
 Besides poor planning and a lack of discipline, another significant reason why so many fail is that they create their targets from a shallow level of consciousness that doesn’t involve their heart and intuitive intelligence.
-If we only operate from logic, we’re prone to setting vague goals that we aren’t genuinely motivated by such as losing weight, making more money, eating healthy, etc.
+If we only operate from logic, we’re prone to setting vague goals that don’t fire us up.

 The key to fulfilling your New Year’s resolutions and prolonging the exuberance you feel at the start of the year is by exploring and learning from your intuitive insights about your nature, your needs, and long-term vision for the future.
 If you’re determined to get the most out of 2019 and succeed in the New Year, here are some steps that you can take to increase your chances of success: